White Collar Crime Appeals Lawyers

 During a criminal trial, you are entitled to have legal counsel that understands that law and is interested in defending your rights.
 If your attorney takes actions that are inconsistent with his or her ethical duty to defend you, it may be a valid reason to appeal your conviction.
 Your next White Collar Crime Appeals Lawyer will review records from the original trial to determine if there is reason to believe that a lack of quality counsel contributed to a conviction.

 Your White Collar Conviction May Only Be Partially Overturned

 It is important to point out that a judge may only agree to dismiss or reduce some of the charges against you.
 In some cases, a conviction may be overturned only so that a new trial can be held.
 If a prosecutor decides to have a second trial, you could still be found guilty and sentenced to prison, probation or other penalties.

 However, it can still be worth trying to have a conviction overturned.
 Even if a case is remanded back to a lower court, the prosecutor may decide that it isn’t worth the time and money needed to obtain a conviction.
 It may also provide some leverage to enter into plea negotiations, which could result in a deal that reduces or eliminates time spent in jail or prison.

-Generally speaking, your attorney can file an appeal within minutes of receiving a jury verdict.
+Generally speaking, your White Collar Crime Appeals Lawyer can file an White Collar Crime Appeals within minutes of receiving a jury verdict.
 While it may take several days or weeks to hear the appeal, you have the right to have such a hearing for almost any reason.
 If necessary, you can ask the Supreme Court to hear your matter and make a ruling.
 Although there is no guarantee that this will happen, continuing to profess your innocence could eventually result in being exonerated at some level.